absmach/magistrala-ui/README.md

 make run
 ```

 These commands will launch Magistrala-ui.
-To use the Magistrala-ui, ensure that the Mainflux core services are operational.
+To use the Magistrala-ui, ensure that the Magistrala core services are operational.
 You can achieve this by installing [Magistrala](https://github.com/absmach/magistrala) and its prerequisites.

 To build the docker images for the ui service, run the following commands which will build the docker images in different configurations.